jfo/blog/source/posts/sild-booleans-and-conditionals.md

 simplistic but intuitive understanding of actual reality, since everything is something but _only_ nothing is nothing.

-So for the falsy value, I'll make a new, empty list.
+So for the falsey value, I'll make a new, empty list.

 ```c
 return makecell(LIST, (V){.list = &nil}, &nil);